Think-and-Dev/gitbook-docs-test/docs/integration/using-rsk-nodes.md

 # Using RSK nodes

-Money on Chain contracts are executed on the RSK blockchain whose public nodes are testnet (testing environment) and mainnet (production environment).
+Money On Chain contracts are executed on the RSK blockchain whose public nodes are testnet (testing environment) and mainnet (production environment).
 You can use a public node or install a node in your own server.

 ## Public node: RSK Testnet